bregaldo/pywph/README.md

 These statistics can be computed from real or complex-valued images (2D data).
 Calculations are GPU-accelerated using PyTorch/CUDA (torch>=1.9.0).
 See the [PyTorch installation guide](https://pytorch.org/get-started/locally/) if needed.

 Install PyWPH and check out the examples/ folder.
 You will find basic examples to compute WPH coefficients from an image, as well as more complex scripts for synthesis or statistical denoising.
-Examples of multi-channel synthesis are provided [here](https://github.com/bregaldo/dust_genmodels).
+Examples of multi-channel syntheses are provided [here](https://github.com/bregaldo/dust_genmodels).

 We refer to [arXiv:2208.03538](https://arxiv.org/abs/2208.03538) for a presentation of the WPH statistics computed in this package.